RinLovesYou/Stream-Soundboard/README.md

 # Client-Soundboard
 A soundboard that doesn't store files.

-This soundboard is a (currently) closed source Project that lets you stream audio to your Virtual Audio Cable/Voicemeeter input.
+This soundboard is a Project that lets you stream audio to your Virtual Audio Cable/Voicemeeter input.

 Currently in early Pre-Release and really messy.